sguox002/leetcode/leetcode-all.md

 so hard!!!
 ->>

-<<-1269	Number of Ways to Stay in the Same Place After Some Steps    		43.1%	Hard
-You can jump oe step left or right or stay. return the number of ways to stay in the same place 0 after k moves dp[i,k] could come from dp[i-1,k-1], dp[i+1,k-1] or dp[i,k-1] i is position and k is times so dp[n,k+1].
-***
-->>

-<<-1259	Handshakes That Don't Cross    		53.9%	Hard
-even number of people on a circle suppose 1 to n. number of ways that handshaken no cross. if i and j handshake, then divide into:
-(i+1)%n to (j-1+n)%n suppose we have m1 people
-(i-1+n)%n to (j+1)%n n-m1-2 people
-dp[i] represent the number of ways for i-pair of people. dp[i]+=dp[j]*dp[i-1-j]
-pattern: make a choice and split two smaller subproblems.
-->>

-<<-1220	Count Vowels Permutation    		53.8%	Hard
-Each character is a lower case vowel ('a', 'e', 'i', 'o', 'u') Each vowel 'a' may only be followed by an 'e'.
-Each vowel 'e' may only be followed by an 'a' or an 'i'.
-Each vowel 'i' may not be followed by another 'i'.
-Each vowel 'o' may only be followed by an 'i' or a 'u'.
-Each vowel 'u' may only be followed by an 'a'. construct a string of length n.
-dp: convert the relation to before.
-And then use 5 different vowels. dp[i,c] or use 5 different array.
-pattern: dfs similar, ending with
-->>

-<<-1416	Restore The Array    		36.2%	Hard
-an array of integer is printed without space. each number is in the range [1,k] and there are no leading 0s. return the number of possible array.
-- dp: current digit can attach to previous up to 9 digits. dp[i]+=d[j] ->>

-<<-1359	Count All Valid Pickup and Delivery Options    		57.1%	Hard
-pick up always in the front of delivery for the first positions, we have n options, after we choose the first position, we have 2n-1 options for the 2nd position. or assume we have finished i-1 pairs, now we want to insert ith pair, the pick up has 2i-1 options, and delivery 2n options, but we have to insert after pickup so it is i. i*(2i-1) dp[i]=i*(2i-1)*dp[i-1]
-->>

 <<-1575	Count All Possible Routes    		58.4%	Hard
 array represent the location of cities. given start and end city and fuel. fuel is reduced by the distance. return the number of possible routes.
 idea: dp, choose any city as the first; dp[i,fuel] number of routes start at city i with fuel to dest. destination is fixed but start for subproblem is changing.